 Sara Marlowe, MSW, RSW is a clinical social worker in both community-based and independent practice, where she incorporates mindfulness into her work with children, youth, families and individual adults.
 Sara first came to mindfulness as a participant in a Mindfulness-based Stress Reduction (MBSR) group for artists and has since continued her own mindfulness practice.
 She has attended numerous Mindfulness & Lovingkindness retreats - including Jon Kabat-Zinn and Saki Santorelli’s 7-Day “Professional Training in Mindfulness-Based Stress Reduction in Mind-Body Medicine” and Sharon Salzberg's "Lovingkindness for Scientists & Educators."
 She has also received training in sharing mindfulness with children with Dr. Amy Saltzman's "Still Quiet Place" training and the "Mindfulness and Yoga Teacher Training" offered by Daniel Rechtschaffen and Jennifer Cohen.
 Sara has a passion for narrative therapy, expressive arts and social justice, which she also integrates into her practice.
 She works in children’s mental health, and brings mindfulness and expressive arts to her work with children and families.

 Sara offers workshops for clinicians and educators on ways to bring mindfulness to their work with children and families.
 She is a musician and uses music as a vehicle to teach mindfulness and relaxation to children.
 You can hear her original songs by clicking the ‘Mindful Kids’ tab.
-Sara's children’s story, No Ordinary Apple: A Story about Eating Mindfully, was released in June 2013, and is available at Amazon.
+Sara's children’s story, No Ordinary Apple: A Story about Eating Mindfully, and My New Best Friend, which introduces self-compassion to children.
 She is a also regular instructor at Ryerson University in Early Childhood Studies, where she teaches pre-service educators creative arts for children, how to bring therapeutic ideas into their classrooms, and how to cultivate supportive partnerships with families.

 Sara talks about mindfulness practice with children & families in The Globe and Mail (Tuesday, January 21).
 Read the article here.